p4lang/bf-p4c/README.md

 #### mau

-The mau code is organized around the `IR::MAU::Table` ir class, which represents a Tofino-specific logical table.
-Such a table has an (optional) gateway, with an expression, condition, and (optional) payload action, an (optional) match table, and zero or more attached tables (indirect, action data, selector, meter, counter, ...).
-There is a next table map that contains references to sequences of other tables to run based on the gateway result or action run.

 Mau processing begins by converting the P4 IR into this form (this is the 'mid-end'), which is prototyped in `extract_maupipe.cpp`.
 Then the